MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-advanced-example.md

 In the following section, you will be adding the objects that are needed for the Customer Rewards extension.

 ### Customer Rewards table objects
-First, we'll get started with the table objects that store the data.
+First, we will get started with the table objects that store the data.

 #### Reward Level table object
 The following code adds a new table 50100 **Reward Level** for storing reward level information set up by the user.
 The table consists of two fields: **Level** and **Minimum Reward Points**.